intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 For example, in TLS {{?TLS=RFC8446}}, extensions use a tag-length-value format and they can be added to messages in any order.
-However, some server implementations terminate connections if they encounter a TLS ClientHello message that ends with an empty extension.
-To maintain interoperability, client implementations are required to be aware of this bug and ensure that a ClientHello message ends in a non-empty extension.
+However, some server implementations terminated connections if they encounter a TLS ClientHello message that ends with an empty extension.
+To maintain interoperability, client implementations were required to be aware of this bug and ensure that a ClientHello message ends in a non-empty extension.

 The original JSON specification {{?RFC4627}} demonstrates the effect of